pilaf/webliero-faq/README.md

 ### Which browsers support WebLiero?

-Firefox, Chrome/Chromium and other Chromium-based browsers (e.g. Opera).
+Firefox, Chrome/Chromium and other Chromium-based browsers (e.g. Microsoft Edge, Opera, Brave, etc.).

 Safari is known **not** to work.

 ### How is WebLiero different from the original MS-DOS Liero?